Lost-in-Distance: Impact of Contextual Proximity on LLM Performance in Graph Tasks: Lost-in-the-middle for Edge Existence

 \subsection{Experimental Results}

-\textbf{Lost-in-the-middle can happen in the edge existence task.} To demonstrate the lost-in-the-middle phenomena in edge existence task, we experiment with the state of the art model as of writing this paper GPT-4.
+\textbf{Lost-in-the-middle can happen in the edge existence task.} To demonstrate the lost-in-the-middle phenomena in edge existence task, we experiment with one of the state of the art model as of writing this paper GPT-4 that does not use function calling.
+Since the lost-in-the-middle phenomenon has been extensively studied in the literature, particularly in the context of language tasks, we limit our experimentation only to GPT-4 and use its result later to study the "lost-in-distance" phenomenon.

+Figure~\ref{edge_node_fig} shows that all encodings can cause the LLM to lose the information in the middle of the prompt.
 The experiment results are averaged over twenty randomly generated graph where from each graph we randomly select two nodes and form the edge existence prompt as described in previous section.

-Figure~\ref{edge_node_fig} shows that all encodings can cause the LLM to lose the information in the middle of the prompt.
 The best performance occurs when the relevant information is either at the beginning or the end of the entire subgraph structure.
 Even for the incident encoding which has the best performance among all encodings, the LLM still has the worst performance when the answer is located in the middle of the prompt.